CircuitSetup/SID_old/README.md

 2) Using the Arduino IDE or PlatformIO: Download the sketch source code, all required libraries, compile and upload it.
 This method is the one for fresh ESP32 boards and/or folks familiar with the programming tool chain.
 Detailed build information is in [sid-A10001986.ino](https://github.com/realA10001986/SID/blob/main/SID-A10001986/SID-A10001986.ino).

- *Important: After a firmware update, a "wait" symbol (egg timer) might be shown for up to a minute after reboot.
+ *Important: After a firmware update, a "wait" symbol (hourglass) might be shown for up to a minute after reboot.
 Do NOT unplug the device during this time.*

 ## Short summary of first steps